smohiudd/smohiudd.github.io/_posts/2023-12-05-pedestrian-collisions.markdown

 What role can geospatial data science play in understanding how these road designs and other urban features affect the probability of collisions?

 I explored this relationship using the [traffic “incident” dataset in Calgary](https://data.calgary.ca/Transportation-Transit/Traffic-Incidents/35ra-9556).
 The dataset covers all road incidents including stalled vehicles, vehicle collisions as well as pedestrian collisions.
-My goal was to develop a **binary classification machine learning model** that predicts the probability of a pedestrian collision occurrence across Calgary given some input temporal (month, hour of day and day of week) and geographic features ([OSM tags](https://wiki.openstreetmap.org/wiki/Tags)).
+My goal was to develop a toy **binary classification machine learning model** that predicts the probability of a pedestrian collision occurrence across Calgary given some input temporal (month, hour of day and day of week) and geographic features ([OSM tags](https://wiki.openstreetmap.org/wiki/Tags)).
 The output is a map that shows hot spot pedestrian collision locations across the city at various times.
 In this post I explore my methodology and the key idea of using [embeddings](https://developers.google.com/machine-learning/crash-course/embeddings/video-lecture) (thanks to the recently released [srai](https://github.com/kraina-ai/srai) python package) to help train machine learning models for geospatial tasks.

 You can find the jupyter notebooks of this work on [github](https://github.com/smohiudd/pedestrian-collision-prediction).